front-end-intermediate/session-2/readme.md

 ```

-#### For Windows and Mac users

-Windows users may wish to install and use [Visual Studio Code](https://code.visualstudio.com) as a text editor - it may help you feel a bit more at home and help ease the development process.
-Mac users may find this useful as well although similar .
+#### CSS Preprocessing in the Editor

-Warning: use of VS Code will not protect you in the long run from having to have some facility with [NPM](https://marketplace.visualstudio.com/items?itemName=eg2.vscode-npm-script)
+[Visual Studio Code](https://code.visualstudio.com) offers an array of plug-ins that we can use to perform the same preprocessing function.
+Note that tse of VS Code will not protect you in the long run from having to have some facility with [NPM](https://marketplace.visualstudio.com/items?itemName=eg2.vscode-npm-script)

 [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass) for VS Code.